 At the time of writing, the comet had brightened some 600-fold from 20th magnitude in December 2019 to 8th magnitude in March 2020.
 This is an unprecedented rate of increase and many astronomers believe that comet Atlas cannot maintain such a rate all the way to perihelion on 31 May.

+All hopes were dashed by the end of March however when the comet broke apart and fizzled out right at the time it was expected to become well placed for observation.
 For more information, diagrams and finder charts, visit our more detailed article on Comet C/2019 Y4 (ATLAS)

 Short period comet 289P/Blanpain reaches closest approach to Earth on 10 January 2020 at a distance of 0.089 AU, however was predicted to reach around magnitude 15, this proved to worsen with actual observations peaking at mag.
 18.